zama-ai/tfhe-rs/tfhe/docs/guides/run_on_gpu.md

 ## List of available operations

-The GPU backend includes the following operations:
+The GPU backend includes the following operations for both signed and unsigned encrypted integers:

 | name                  | symbol         | `Enc`/`Enc`                | `Enc`/ `Int`               |
 |-----------------------|----------------|----------------------------|----------------------------|